Nassim Al Fakir: Career

 Al Fakir's television career began on TV4's digital channels before joining SVT's Bolibompa.
 Prior to this he was doing fashion shows and advertising jobs for different agencies.
 Since 2007, Nassim Al Fakir gained visibility as the host of the youth program Anaconda on Swedish radio-television UR / SVT.
 In 2008, and 2009 he served as host for Vi i femman and Lilla Melodifestivalen in 2008.
 Before Christmas 2008, he presented the popular show Julkalendern i Sveriges Television (Sveriges Television's Christmas calendar).

 In April–May 2011, he starred in the musical Pippi Långstrump – ett äventyr på is (Pippi Longstocking – an adventure on ice), including Tobbe Wizard, Marika Lagerkrantz and Stefan Sauk.

 On 17 April 2013, Nassim Al Fakir received Alfons-Bokalen award of Alfons Åberg Culture in Gothenburg.

 He participated in Let's Dance 2016 which was broadcast on TV4.

 In 2019, Al Fakir was part of the permanent panel in SVT's production Bäst i Test.

 In 2021, he participated as a robot in Masked Singer Sverige.
 That same year, he was a mole in the fifth season of De Mol.

-Personal life

-Nassim Al Fakir's father Nabil is of Syrian origin and originated from Damascus, whereas his mother, Inger, is from Sweden.
-Nassim is the third of six siblings (Aminah, Ayman, Nassim, Salem, Sami and Fares).
-As a student Al Fakir attended the Adolf Fredrik's Music School in Stockholm.